 - Active listening is crucial for your child’s social and emotional development.

 - Reflective listening helps understand and validate your child’s feelings and thoughts.

 - Show genuine interest and avoid distractions to encourage your child to express themselves freely.

-|Your daughter is now stepping out of the terrible twos and into the awesome threes and fours.
-In this stage of your kid’s development, she is staring to make friends and build relationships, learning to interact with other people outside the family (like playmates, teachers, peers, day-care staff, etc.) and is also beginning to express feelings, needs, likes and dislikes with her newly discovered language skills.
-This communication is slowly, but surely, building your little girl’s personality and setting the base for future relationships, communication style and sense of self.
+Your little one is now stepping out of the terrible twos and into the awesome threes and fours.
+In this stage of your kid’s development, they are staring to make friends and build relationships, the are learning to interact with other people outside the family (like playmates, teachers, peers, day-care staff, etc.) and are also beginning to express feelings, needs, likes, and dislikes with their newly discovered language skills.
+This communication is slowly, but surely, building your little one’s personality and setting the base for future relationships, communication style, and sense of self.

-Because of this, communicating with your child is very important for her social and emotional development.
+Because of this, communicating with your child is very important for their social and emotional development.
 As the American Academy of Pediatrics emphasizes, knowing how to receive the message your child is trying to convey to you is an essential part of the communication.
 This article will focus on listening actively to your preschooler.